 - Layette Knitters make blankets or baby clothing for the free layettes that we give to expectant mothers and the parents of newborns.

-- Childcare Assistants assist staff in creating a nurturing, safe, stimulating childcare environment for infants, toddlers and pre-schoolers attending the Family Community Centre.
+- Childcare Assistants assist staff in creating a nurturing, safe, stimulating childcare environment for infants, toddlers and pre-schoolers attending the Thrive Child Care.

 All volunteers will be required to sign a Confidentiality Agreement, agreeing to keep all client information confidential.
 All volunteers will also be required to sign a Disclosure Statement, stating if they have any criminal convictions or current criminal charges.
 Positions that work with children or work one-on-one with clients will require a Child Abuse Registry Check and a Child Abuse Registry Check, at the applicant’s expense.
 Having a criminal record or criminal charges does not necessarily mean that a person cannot volunteer – a decision will be made based on the recency of the charges and their relevancy to the position.